Swaraj speaks to counterparts in US, China, Singapore, Bangladesh, Afghanistan: Sources

 They said she also briefed her counterparts from Singapore, Bangladesh and Afghanistan on the strike.

-Separately, the Foreign Secretary apprised the envoys of all major countries including from the United States, Russia, China, France and the United Kingdom, the sources said.
+Separately, Foreign Secretary Vijay Gokhale apprised the envoys of all major countries including from the United States, Russia, China, France and the United Kingdom, the sources said.

 Envoys of Sri Lanka, Maldives, Afghanistan, Bhutan, Turkey and Indonesia were also briefed about the air strike.